lmobashe/StockAnalysis/README.md

 ```
 ````

-After refactoring the code the run time for the 2017 data was 0.1953125 seconds.
+After refactoring the code, the run time for the 2017 data was 0.1953125 seconds.
 This is an improved run time of 580%.

 ![Refactored_Code_2017_RunTime](https://github.com/lmobashe/StockAnalysis/blob/main/Resources/Refactored_Code_2017_RunTime.PNG)